 Content-Type: application/dash+xml and the init and media segments should be served with a

-With special support from the server, it is possible to serve DASH streams without splitting the segments into individual files.
+For the "live" profile, however, there is no such embedded index.
+With special support from the server, it is possible to serve such DASH streams without splitting the segments into individual files.
 This is achieved by having a server-side module that can virtualize URLs, so as to be able to expose each segment as an separate URL, mapping it back to a byte range in a source file when requests are made.
 MPEG does not specify a common standard for such URL virtualization.
 Each server that supports this model is free do do it any way it chooses.
 For example, the Microsoft IIS server can be used with a IIS Media Services extension for Smooth Streaming to deliver MPEG DASH streams.
 More details can be found on the Serving MPEG DASH with Microsoft IIS page.
 Another useful way to do the same thing is to use the open-source Hippo Media Server package, which knows how to virtualize URLs for MPEG DASH and Smooth Streaming.

 --hippo option of